fortran-lang/stdlib/doc/specs/stdlib_string_type.md

 <!-- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -->
-### Lle function (lexical less or equal)
+### Lle function (lexical less than or equal)

-Lexically compare the order of two character sequences being less or equal.
+Lexically compare the order of two character sequences being less than or equal.

 #### Description